Our Vision

 Our Focus Areas

-We focus on strategies that seek to shrink the size and reach of the criminal legal system, advance the health and well-being of communities, and build the economic and political power of Black and brown people harmed by mass incarceration.
+We focus on strategies that seek to shrink the size and reach of the criminal legal system, advance the health and well-being of communities, and build the economic and political power of people harmed by mass incarceration, particularly within Black, brown and low-income communities.

 Ending Overcriminalization

-Supporting efforts to reduce the footprint of the criminal legal system.
+Supporting efforts that aim to stop the overcriminalization that has driven the growth of the criminal legal system.

 Achieving Community-Centered Health and Safety